unclereeemus/ytmp/README.md

   v 		view queue in fzf
   vv 		view queue with fzf preview of details about the song

-  ls 		show a numbered list of the queue
+  ls [# [#]]	show a numbered list of the queue. optionally accepts two args - one for focusing on a certain
+  		# on the queue and another for how much of the surrounding queue to print. if no second arg,
+		default is 2. accepts p|l|m like 'm'.
+		ex: ytmp ls p 5 (to print the 5 entries around currently playing)

   m [c] [p|l|m|#[+|-#]] [p|l|m|#[+|-#]] [r ...] [[c] x [x] ...] [s #|v]
   		move, copy, remove entries. l means last, p means currently playing, m means a position mark